majorsauce/vue-indiesockets/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Please create an issue on github if you find any issues/vulnerabilities
+Please create an issue on Github if you find any issues/vulnerabilities